aboutcoders/job-bundle/README.md

 In order to register a new job, you have to take two steps:

 - Create the job class (that performs the actual work)
-- Register the class in the service
+- Register the class in the service container

 #### Step 1: Create the job class